SogoCZE/Jails/readme.md

 - `roots` (`main.jai`, `build.jai`) - this is used to set up files that are being parsed on init - you don't need to set this but it will improve your experience.
 - `local modules` (`modules`) - this tells the language server to also search for modules in these folders.
 - `build_root` - entry file for compiling (currently used for running compiler diagnostics - errors in the editor)
+- `intermediate_path` - path where the language server will store intermediate files (like diagnostics)

 ```json
 {